Asure Software (NASDAQ:ASUR) Issues FY 2022 Earnings Guidance

 Asure Software (NASDAQ:ASUR – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided EPS guidance of -$0.05-$0.02 for the period, compared to the consensus EPS estimate of $0.01.
 The company issued revenue guidance of $88.00 million-$90.00 million, compared to the consensus revenue estimate of $87.67 million.Asure Software also updated its Q2 2022 guidance to -$0.10–$0.07 EPS.

-Asure Software (NASDAQ:ASUR – Get Rating) last announced its quarterly earnings results on Monday, May 9th.
-The technology company reported $0.11 EPS for the quarter, beating the consensus estimate of $0.06 by $0.05.
-The firm had revenue of $24.33 million for the quarter, compared to analyst estimates of $23.60 million.
-Asure Software had a negative return on equity of 0.42% and a net margin of 2.20%.
-During the same quarter last year, the firm posted $0.09 earnings per share.
-Analysts forecast that Asure Software will post -0.11 earnings per share for the current year.

-Hedge funds have recently modified their holdings of the company.
-Royal Bank of Canada grew its stake in shares of Asure Software by 31.2% during the second quarter.
-Royal Bank of Canada now owns 6,312 shares of the technology company’s stock worth $56,000 after acquiring an additional 1,500 shares during the last quarter.
-Cambridge Investment Research Advisors Inc. grew its stake in shares of Asure Software by 16.2% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 21,500 shares of the technology company’s stock worth $128,000 after acquiring an additional 3,000 shares during the last quarter.
-D. E. Shaw & Co.
-Inc. lifted its holdings in shares of Asure Software by 29.2% during the fourth quarter.
-D. E. Shaw & Co.
-Inc. now owns 19,192 shares of the technology company’s stock worth $150,000 after purchasing an additional 4,340 shares during the period.
-Northern Trust Corp lifted its holdings in shares of Asure Software by 14.8% during the first quarter.
-Northern Trust Corp now owns 37,499 shares of the technology company’s stock worth $222,000 after purchasing an additional 4,830 shares during the period.
-Finally, Bank of New York Mellon Corp lifted its holdings in shares of Asure Software by 5.2% during the first quarter.
-Bank of New York Mellon Corp now owns 38,875 shares of the technology company’s stock worth $232,000 after purchasing an additional 1,909 shares during the period.
-Institutional investors and hedge funds own 64.47% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Royal Bank of Canada grew its holdings in Asure Software by 31.2% during the 2nd quarter.
+Royal Bank of Canada now owns 6,312 shares of the technology company’s stock worth $56,000 after acquiring an additional 1,500 shares during the period.
+Bank of New York Mellon Corp grew its holdings in Asure Software by 5.2% during the 1st quarter.
+Bank of New York Mellon Corp now owns 38,875 shares of the technology company’s stock worth $232,000 after acquiring an additional 1,909 shares during the period.
+Millennium Management LLC grew its holdings in Asure Software by 6.4% during the 4th quarter.
+Millennium Management LLC now owns 47,167 shares of the technology company’s stock worth $369,000 after acquiring an additional 2,836 shares during the period.
+Cambridge Investment Research Advisors Inc. grew its holdings in Asure Software by 16.2% during the 1st quarter.
+Cambridge Investment Research Advisors Inc. now owns 21,500 shares of the technology company’s stock worth $128,000 after acquiring an additional 3,000 shares during the period.
+Finally, Geode Capital Management LLC grew its holdings in Asure Software by 2.4% during the 4th quarter.
+Geode Capital Management LLC now owns 139,935 shares of the technology company’s stock worth $1,095,000 after acquiring an additional 3,268 shares during the period.
+64.47% of the stock is owned by hedge funds and other institutional investors.

 About Asure Software (Get Rating)